VIN-y/MissChanger/STL_Config_Instructions/README.md

 * Add official support for the G2E.

 * Introducing the Lubedballs probe, as an alternative to the Nudge probe.
 Intended as an easier system to build.

+* Fix some compatibility issue for Voron Trident.

 * Bug fixes and revamp software stack: